Skip to Content

 This section looks at attendance at cultural events, participation in cultural events, participation in sport, and the presence and support of cultural institutions and organisations.

-- 89% of Glaswegians took part in some kind of cultural activity in the past 12 months (2016).
+• 81% of Glaswegians took part in some kind of cultural activity in the past 12 months.
+This is a decrease from 86% in 2016.

-- Reading for pleasure is the most common cultural activity of Glaswegians — 62% of adults read for pleasure, while 22% used a computer/social media for creative work and 13% took part in crafts such as knitting or pottery (2016).
+• Reading for pleasure is the most common cultural activity of Glaswegians — 55.5% of adults read for pleasure, while 17.1% viewed a performance online and 11.8% played a musical instrument (2023)

-- Only 46% of Glaswegians with no qualifications had taken part in a cultural activity in the last year.
-Those with long term illnesses or disabilities were also much less likely to participate in cultural activities (2016).
+• Those with long term illnesses or disabilities were much less likely to participate in cultural activities (2023).

 This section also highlights participation in sporting activities.
 A brief summary of sports activities is provided below.
 (Data from Scottish Household Survey, 2016)